aws-deepracer/aws-deepracer-follow-the-leader-sample-project/download-and-convert-object-detection-model.md

 ## Copy the optimized artifacts to the model location:

-The Follow Me sample project expects the optimized model to be present in the /opt/models folder.
+The Follow the Leader(FTL) sample project expects the optimized model to be present in the /opt/models folder.
 Copy the optimized frozen inference graph model files to /opt/models

         cp frozen_inference_graph.* /opt/models

-For detailed information on Follow Me sample project, see Follow Me sample project [Getting Started](https://github.com/awsdeepracer/aws-deepracer-follow-me-sample-project/blob/main/getting-started.md) section.
+For detailed information on Follow the Leader(FTL) sample project, see Follow the Leader(FTL) sample project [Getting Started](https://github.com/awsdeepracer/aws-deepracer-follow-the-leader-sample-project/blob/main/getting-started.md) section.